 - Get involved in free workshops and seminars to help you with writing, analysing data, ethics, how to run surveys and research as a postgraduate student.

-- You’ll have dedicated Student Advisors to help you along your postgraduate journey – and be taught by leading academics who are involved in important sustainable development projects within Australia and overseas.
+- You’ll be taught by leading academics who are involved in important sustainable development projects within Australia and overseas.
 Our experts are working on important development projects, from aid projects in Africa and Asia, to leading sustainability initiatives in the Middle East.

 - Follow in the footsteps of other Murdoch free-thinkers who are making a difference and leading the sustainability agenda globally and within Australia.
 Our graduates have gone on to work at Ikea, Uber and EY.